Euphorbia triangularis

 Flowers

-The Flowers lack a perianth (calyx and corolla) and occur in an inflorescence called a Cyathium (a cup-shaped inflorescence that appears to be a single flower, but is actually a collection of reduced flowers).
+The Flowers lack a perianth (calyx and corolla) and occur in an inflorescence called a Cyathium (a cup-shaped inflorescence that appears to be a single flower but is actually a collection of reduced flowers).
 Cyathia develop on the ridges – just above the spines.
 In the centre of the cyathium is a single unisexual Female Flower that consists of a single Pistil (with a single trilocular, superior ovary, from which the style divides into 3 with each division ending in a receptive Stigma).
 Surrounding the central single female flower are a number of Male Flowers.
 Each Stamen is a complete male flower and has a single Filament supporting a single pollen-producing Anther with 2 theca (pollen sacs).
 The exterior of each cyathium is surrounded at the base not by sepals or petals but by 5 bracteoles (small-united bracts – usually much-reduced specialised leaves, particularly the small scale like leaves in a flower cluster or associated with flowers).
 Their upper tips are free and initially cover the opening of the involucre (a ring or whorl of bracts immediately below the flowers).
 The male and female flowers do not produce their own nectar.
 Separate, often brightly coloured Nectar Glands on the bracteoles produce a great deal of nectar and carry out this function.
-Collectively the nectar and the coloured bracteoles attract many insects, which become the agents of pollination.
+Collectively the nectar and the coloured bracteoles attract many insects, which become the main agents of pollination.
 (Jun-Aug).

 Fruit

 The mature, woody Fruit is a 3-lobed Capsule (a dry fruit resulting from the maturing of a compound ovary that usually opens at maturity by one or more lines of dehiscence).
-It is up to 8mm in diameter and rests on a curved stalk that may reach 6mm long.
+It is 3 to 8mm in diameter and rests on a curved stalk that may reach 6mm long.
 The capsule becomes red when mature and dehisces releasing the seeds.
 (Jul-Oct).

 Distribution & Ecology